BigPolarBear1/factorization/README.md

 The thing about this setup is the following: Quadratic Sieve it sieves with x^2-N or some variation there of.
 But we can also sieve with 2x^2-N  and shift everything a little bit.
 It literally does not matter.
 Furthermore, also using higher degree polynomials will make it a little easier to sieve this way I believe.
 Give me a couple of days for this PoC to start maturing.. damnit.. it is like it suddenly clicked inside my brain and its so fcking simple too.
 I dont know why I overcomplicated everything this much until now.

+Update: While looking at these higher degree polynomials and the factorization of the polynomial values they produce.
+It finally clicked.
+Binomial expansion.
+That's the key!
+Thats how you sieve and generate smooth candidates with similar factorization.
+BINOMIAL EXPANSION!
+EUREKA!
+I DID IT!
+Haha!
+All the suffering.
+All this bullshit.
+All this silence.
+It will all come to an end now.

 #### (abandoning this approach in favor for the one above) To run from folder "NFS_WIP2" (Experimental WORK IN PROGRESS):</br></br>

 ##NFS related code is borrowed from: https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)